A carbon dioxide blood test measures the amount of carbon dioxide (CO2) in the blood serum.

 If the bicarbonate levels are too high or too low, it could indicate a problem with those organs.

-Therefore, the bicarbonate test is helpful in detecting a number of conditions that affect the levels of bicarbonate in the blood, such as lung diseases, kidney disorders, and metabolic conditions.
+Therefore, the bicarbonate test helps detect several conditions that affect bicarbonate levels in the blood, such as lung diseases, kidney disorders, and metabolic requirements.

 Why take the exam?

 It is ordered to discover, control, or treat many different serious diseases that have been associated with a change in the acid-base balance of the body.

 Most of the carbon dioxide [CO2] found in the body comes in the form of HCO3, which is called bicarbonate.

 It would be fair to say that the carbon dioxide (TCO2) whole blood test measures bicarbonate levels.
 It can be done under the following conditions: